tcolar/album/Readme.md

 * serve album pics
 * basic web frontend to serve responsive catalog.
 * default image for albums with no / missing highlight
+* generate and serve thumbnails (say 200px?)
+* Move thumails to [root]/thumbs/ rather than spread all over the albums
+* Pad the thubmnails ?

+### TODO:
 - "Breacrumbs" / Album navifation
 - Header / footer or "embedding" (spit out html ??)
 - Make it obvious what's an album vs what's an image ?
-* generate and serve thumbnails (say 200px?)
-* Move thumails to [root]/thumbs/ rather than spread all over the albums
-* Pad the thubmnails ?
 * Do image scaling in a go routine ? (would display not yet ready albums though)
 - generate and server scaled images (full, 500, 1000 ?)